redsach/redsach.github.io/_pages/research.md

 Measuring Low Energy Ions
 ------
 * Low-energy plasma ions are a key constituent of the Ionosphere, yet direct measurements are limited
-* We developed a novel technique to measure ions using a CubeSat-based [spectrometer](https://spaceflight101.com/spacecraft/qb50/) developed by UCL
+* We developed a novel technique to measure ions using a CubeSat-based <a href="https://spaceflight101.com/spacecraft/qb50/" target="_blank">spectrometer</a> developed by UCL
 * This is the first time a CubeSat has been used to successfully measure plasma moments in-situ
-* Results are published in the [CEAS Space Journal](https://link.springer.com/article/10.1007/s12567-022-00439-y)
+* Results are published in the <a href="https://link.springer.com/article/10.1007/s12567-022-00439-y" target="_blank">CEAS Space Journal</a>

 <br/>
 <br/>